 As graduating students you will naturally follow your own career path and that may mean going straight into industry.

-When you come onto the course you will be offered opportunities to go on group excursions both in the UK and abroad.
-We usually have about three overseas trips a year which we offer both at subject level, such as the Design for Performance trip to the Prague Quadrennial and Photography trip to Paris Photo Fair, as well as School-level trips to destinations such as Venice, New York and Berlin.
+While you study the course you will be offered opportunities to go on group excursions both in the UK and abroad.
+We usually have about three overseas trips a year which we offer both at subject level, such as the Photography trip to Paris Photo Fair, as well as School-level trips to destinations such as Venice, New York and Berlin.
 We also run an exchange with a Thai university, with additional ‘study abroad’ opportunities, including Erasmus exchanges.

 You will benefit from hearing the expertise and having the chance to network with our high-profile guest speakers.
 Our students have recently had the opportunity to meet international fashion photographer Lara Jade and international advertising and commercial photographer Perou.
 We also host guest workshops from industry practitioners including regular portfolio reviews.

-This BA (Hons) course supports fully directed study and the development of individual practice.
+This course supports fully self-directed study and the development of individual practice.
 There are opportunities for field trips and study abroad that will add value to the degree course.

 OpportUNIty: Student Jobs on Campus ensures that our students are given a first opportunity to fill many part-time temporary positions within the University.
 This allows you to work while you study with us, fitting the job around your course commitments.
 By taking part in the scheme, you will gain valuable experiences and employability skills, enhancing your prospects in the job market.